tensorflow/probability/tensorflow_probability/python/internal/auto_batching/README.md

 in non-auto-batched helper functions.
 This particularly gets module and class member references.

-Cross-rank broadcasting: Auto-batching requires that dimension 0 be the batch dimension of every Tensor it sees.
+**Cross-rank broadcasting**: Auto-batching requires that dimension 0 be the batch dimension of every Tensor it sees.
 Thus, code that relied on broadcasting to line up Tensor ranks will break.
 For example, suppose the single-example version of some program has an `x + y`, where `x` has shape `[5,